The Pomegranate Fairy: The maiden's appearance

 According to the tale description in the international index, the maiden may appear out of the titular citrus fruits, like oranges and lemons.
 However, she may also come out of pomegranates or other species of fruits, and even eggs.
 In Stith Thompson and Jonas Balys's Oral Tales of India, this motif is indexed as "D211.
 Transformation: man to fruit".
+More specific motifs to the story include "D431.6.1.2.
+Woman emerges from fruit" and "T543.3.
+Birth from fruit".

 The transformations and the false bride

 The tale type is characterized by the substitution of the fairy wife for a false bride.
 The usual occurrence is when the false bride (a witch or a slave) sticks a magical pin into the maiden's head or hair and she becomes a dove.
 (Note: "The motif of a woman stabbed in her head with a pin occurs in AT 403 (in India) and in AT 408 (in the Middle East and southern Europe).")
 Christine Shojaei-Kawan notes that variants of Indian tradition lack the motif of the false bride mistaking the fruit maiden's reflection in the well for her own.
 Instead, generally in these tales the hero faints and the fruit princess goes to fetch water to awake him, when a girl of lower caste notices the fruit princess and trades clothes with her, then drowns her in water.

 In other variants, the maiden goes through a series of transformations after her liberation from the fruit and regains a physical body.
 (Note: As Hungarian-American scholar Linda Dégh put it, "(...) the Orange Maiden (AaTh 408) becomes a princess.
 She is killed repeatedly by the substitute wife's mother, but returns as a tree, a pot cover, a rosemary, or a dove, from which shape she seven times regains her human shape, as beautiful as she ever was".)
 In that regard, according to Christine Shojaei-Kawan's article, Christine Goldberg divided the tale type into two forms.
 In the first subtype, indexed as AaTh 408A, the fruit maiden suffers the cycle of metamorphosis (fish-tree-human) - a motif Goldberg locates "from the Middle East to Italy and France".
 In the second subtype, AaTh 408B, the girl is transformed into a dove by the needle.
 In this light, researcher Noriko Mayeda and Indologist W. Norman Brown noted that the fruit maiden "generally" goes from human to flower, then to tree, to fruit again, and finally regains human form.